ztyyLV/web-twain-docs/info/api/Addon_Camera.md

 scanDocument(scanConfiguration?: ScanConfiguration
 ): Promise<Resolution>;

+interface ScanConfiguration{
-    element?: HTMLDivElement,  //Bind the elment or elment id.
-After binding, display the video in the spcified element, otherwise, display the video in full screen. scannerViewer?:{
+   element?: HTMLDivElement, //Bind the element or element id.
+                             //After binding, display the video in the specified element, otherwise, display the video in full screen. scannerViewer?:{
      deviceId?: string,
-       maxDocuments:int,       //The maximum documents can be captured/loaded in to the buffer. fullScreen?: boolean,   //Whether to display the video in full screen, the default value is false.
+     maxDocuments: int,       //The maximum documents can be captured/loaded in to the buffer. enableBorderDetection?: boolean,  // Whether to enable border detection.
+The default value is true. fullScreen?: boolean,   //Whether to display the video in full screen.
+The default value is false.

-       polygonStyle?:{         //the sytle of the auto detect border
+   polygonStyle?:{      //The sytle of the auto detect border.
-  	  stroke: "yellow",    //default : "#fe8e14"
+     stroke: string,    //default: "#fe8e14".
+Only supports #16 hexadecimal.
-          strokeWidth: "2px",  //default: "1px"
+     strokeWidth: string,  //default: "2px"
-          dash:string          //the allowed value are "solid" and "dashed", the default value is "solid" },
+     dash: string          //The allowed value are "solid" and "dashed", the default value is "solid".
+     },

    resolution?:{
      visibility?: boolean, //Whether to display the resolution icon in the upper left corner.
 The default value is true. valueList?:[ {
        label: string,    //The resolution value listed in the drop-down list.
 For example："1920x1080"
        value: Resolution //The resolution you set.
 For example: { width:1920, height:1080}
       },{……}]
+       defaultValue?: Resolution , //Set the default value according to the value set in the valueList.
     },

    autoScan?:{   //Automatically capture when a clear document is detected.
-Only applicable to video scanning. visibility?: boolean,     //Whether to display the automatic scan icon.
+Only applicable to video scanning.
+     visibility?: boolean,     //Whether to display the automatic scan icon.
 The default value is true. enableAutoScan?: boolean, //Whether to enable automatic scan.
 The default value is false.
    },

    autoDetect?:{  //Only applicable to video scanning.
      visibility?: boolean,         //Whether to display the automatic border detection icon.
 The default value is true. enableAutoDetect?: boolean,   //Whether to enable automatic border detection.
-The default value is false. acceptedPolygonConfidence:80,  //The default value is 80.
+The default value is false.
+     acceptedPolygonConfidence: number, //The default value is 80.
 The higher the setting, the more accurate the automatic border detection.
+     fpsLimit: number,  //The maximum number of frames detected per second.
+The default value is 3.
    },

    continuousScan?:{   //Only applicable to video scanning.
      visibility?: boolean,   //Whether to display the continuous scan icon.
 The default value is true. enableContinuousScan?: boolean,  //Whether to enable continuous scan.
 The default value is true.
    },

-        switchCamera?:{  //The default camera is the rear camera visibility?: boolean,   //Whether to display the switch camera icon.
+   switchCamera?:{  //The default camera is the rear camera.
+     visibility?: boolean,   //Whether to display the switch camera icon.
 The default value is true.
    },

    loadLocalFile?:{
      visibility?: boolean,   //Whether to display the load local file icon.
 The default value is true.
     },

    funcConfirmExitContinuousScan: funcConfirmExitContinuousScan,
-// funcConfirmExitContinuousScan为回调函数，
-//返回值为true：退出连续拍照模式，并不保留数据。 false:停留在原来界面

-funcConfirmExit: funcConfirmExit,
-// funcConfirmExit为回调函数，
-// 返回值为true：结束这次capture，并不保存数据。 false:停留在原来界面
+      //funcConfirmExitContinuousScan is the callback funtion
+      //Return true：Exit continuous scan mode without saving the captured image data.
+Return false: Stay on the original viewer

    funcConfirmExit: funcConfirmExit,
       //funcConfirmExit is the callback funtion